Something crashed in the night.

 "Square boat?
 Pah!
 Travelers.
 Not travelers, then.
 Drunken foreigners!"

 "No, no," Sagle's friend shook his head, smiling.
 "They're not vagrants.
 Not at all."
 He grinned.
 "And they were not drunk until we took them to the Eagle."

 At this, there was a crash.
 Eloise flinched.
 A ceramic crock rolled into view.
-Yet another creature emerged, staggering quadrupedal from the larder with a fifth of Firlish bock beer in hand.
+Yet another creature emerged, staggering quadrupedal from the larder with a pint of bock.
 He crawled up on a stool and yanked off the cork with a confident pop.
 One of his fellows gestured, claws flicking, and offered a bowl to be filled.
 They drank, messily, gesturing between gulps and frothy snorting.

 "How many of them are there?" exclaimed Eloise.

 "Just these," Sagle said.
 "The others went off with other crowds.
 They're very popular."

 "I simply can't imagine how," grumbled Eloise, she glared at the rapidly growing mess of spilled drink.

 "Oh, it's simple.
 They're rich."

 Sagle patted the creature beside him, who turned companionably, blinking.
 "Show us one of those gemstones, good man," he said, and dug out a silver penny, to illustrate.
 The furry person made a waggle of sticky claws and, clumsily, opened the drawstring of his exotic pouch.
 Eloise goggled at what glittered inside.

 An emerald the size of a grape clacked on the tabletop.
 All the furry creatures began gesturing, conspiratorially.